-Thank you to all those centres who correctly administered the tests and ensured that the required samples were sent to the moderator, after they were notified, along with the correct paperwork.
-Please remember that centres should wait until they are notified by email and then send their sample to the moderator.
+Thank you to all those centres who correctly administered the tests and ensured that the required samples were sent to the moderator along with the correct paperwork.

-There was a proportion of centres whose paperwork was incomplete or unsatisfactory in some way.
-Please make sure that the Coursework Summary forms GCW183 and the Controlled Assessment Cover Sheet CCS159 (both available from Teach Cambridge) are sent to the moderator with the sample.
+There were a proportion of centres whose paperwork was incomplete or unsatisfactory in some way.
+Please make sure that either or both of the Coursework Summary forms GCW183 and the Controlled Assessment Cover Sheet CCS159 (both available from Teach Cambridge, under the Assessment > Forms tab) are sent to the moderator with the sample.
 All correspondence with the moderator will be through email initially.
 Please make sure that the email contact address given to the board is correct and regularly checked.
 It is also essential that deadlines are kept to for all correspondence with the moderator if results are to be issued on time, especially informing OCR of the marks initially.

-The area that is continuing to cause many problems with a significant number of centres was an increase in arithmetical and clerical errors as well as, for some centres, a lack of consistency across papers.
+The area that is still continuing to cause many problems with a significant number of centres was an increase in arithmetical and clerical errors as well as, for some centres, a lack of consistency across papers.
 Moderators were concerned that a significant proportion of centres (especially those new to Entry Level) were not completing sufficient internal moderation before marks were submitted.
 This should be done to check the following:

-- the mark scheme has been correctly and accurately applied - notes within the mark scheme have been read and applied - - the mark scheme has been consistently applied by all markers - totals on individual papers are correct - totals submitted to OCR are correct.
+- the mark scheme has been correctly and accurately applied - notes within the mark scheme have been read and applied - the mark scheme has been consistently applied by all markers - · totals on individual papers are correct - totals submitted to OCR are correct.

-In the long run good internal moderation will cause both moderators and centres fewer problems.
+In the long run good internal moderation will cause both moderators and centres less problems.

-Moderators did note that a number of centres continued to use only one version of the assessments.
+Moderators did note that a number of centres continued to be using only one version of the assessments.
 While this is acceptable, it may be disadvantaging a proportion of candidates.
-Centres are reminded that there are 3 versions of each of the Preliminary and Final papers and candidates can attempt all versions and submit their best results.
-Centres are also reminded that the candidates should not resit the same paper twice within a two week period.
+Centres are reminded that there are three versions of each of the Preliminary and Final papers and candidates can attempt all versions and submit their best results.
+Centres are also reminded that the candidates must attempt each version of each test once only.

 Centres are also considering how papers will be presented to candidates - whether back-to-back copies, as colour papers to differentiate versions or produced as a booklet.
-Please check that when papers are printed, all pages are present and stapled in the correct order when given to candidates and that all pages are correctly scanned if uploading the work to OCR.
+Please check that when papers are printed all pages are present and stapled in the correct order when given to candidates and that all pages are correctly scanned if uploading the work to OCR.
 It is also not advisable to reduce the size of scripts although for some candidates, enlargements may be useful.

-Marking - Written Tests
+Marking - Written tasks